-Videos of your lab demonstrations must be viewable on a Windows web browser.
+Videos of your lab demonstrations must be viewable on a Windows web browser and smaller than 25 MB.
 Text or digits in the video must be upright.

 You can put a phone on top of books or a glass to hold it steady while you record your demonstration...